flet-dev/website/docs/tutorials/python-todo.md

 ## View, edit and delete list items

-In the [previous step](#adding-page-controls-and-handling-events), we created a basic ToDo app with task items shown as checkboxes.
+In the [previous step](#adding-page-controls-and-handling-events), we created a basic To-Do app with task items shown as checkboxes.
 Let's improve the app by adding "Edit" and "Delete" buttons next to a task name.
 The "Edit" button will switch a task item to edit mode.

 <img src="/img/docs/tutorial/todo-diagram-2.svg" className="screenshot" />